An0n-00/ya-corps/README.md

 **Response:**
 The response from the target URL with CORS headers added.

 Returns API information and usage examples.

+> [!IMPORTANT]
+> If there is any error in the request, the server will return a **999** status code.
+This is a custom status code used to indicate that the request could not be processed due to an error.
+The response will include an `error` field and a `details` field with details about the issue.
+This is to avoid confusion with standard HTTP status codes and to provide a clear indication of errors specific to this proxy server and not the target API.

 ## 🔧 Configuration